 vgl.
 Kindling, M.; Schirmbacher, P. (2013): „Die digitale Forschungswelt“ als Gegenstand der Forschung.
 In: Information: Wissenschaft und Praxis 64 (2/3), S. 127–136.
 10.1515/iwp-2013-0017

 RADAR enables the preservation of datasets over a defined period of time, the retention period (5, 10, 15 years).
-The curator determines the retention period for archived datasets.
+The curator determines the retention period for archived datasets (only the 10-year holding period is available in the billing model per one-off payment).
 Once the retention period has expired, the dataset is deleted.
 The retention period is unlimited for published datasets and RADAR guarantees a retention period of at least 25 years.
 For more information, please refer to the RADAR service description (only available in German).

 Review of Research Data